 - 2003 – present.
 American Veterinary Society of Animal Behavior

-- Certified as a canine behavior consultant through the International Association of Animal Behavior Consultants
+- Certified through the International Association of Animal Behavior Consultants

 Presentations at scientific meetings

 - Factors Associated With Treatment Outcome in Dogs Presented With Behavioral Problems.
 Conference on the Human-Animal Bond, Irvine, CA. June, 1983.